Wondering what NOT to do in Sri Lanka? Read on for things you should avoid doing if you’re planning a trip there!

 15. Don’t avoid “rainy season”!

-Don’t let people talk you out of visiting Sri Lanka’s south coast in the summer months – you might experience some rain but it tends to be a lot less crowded and there is still plenty of sunshine to be had!
+Don’t let people talk you out of visiting Sri Lanka’s south coast in the summer months – you might experience some rain but it tends to be a lot less crowded and there are still plenty of pockets of sunshine to be enjoyed!
 More travel tips for Sri lanka’s south coast over here and incredible beaches that you can’t miss in southern Sri Lanka here.

 Bonus: Don’t hang out of a moving train